yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL_02.md

       git push -u origin main
       ```

     - After running the above commands, you will be prompted with a pop-up window to sign in to the GitHub.
-Select **Sign in with your Browser** on the pop-up window.
+Select **Sign in with your Browser** on the **Connect to GitHub** pop-up window.

        ![](media/siginwithbrowser.png)